Will there be first-year student residence halls?

 Televisions, stereos, computers, small personal items (e.g., blow dryers, curling irons, etc.) are permitted.
 Halogen lamps of any kind are prohibited.
-Cooking appliances that are allowed include the George Foreman Grill or any other items with a non-exposed open coil unit.
 If you are supplying an extension cord or a multiple outlet, please use only UL approved cords which have their own internal fuse and act as a surge suppressor.
 Only one refrigerator and one microwave per room.

 Is smoking permitted in the residence halls?

 For health and safety reasons, all University-owned residential facilities are regarded as clean air communities.
 There is to be no burning of any substance (candles, incense, tobacco, etc.) in any residential facility.

 For safety reasons, candles are not allowed in residence halls.
 Fabric or posters also may not be hung from ceilings for the purpose of fire safety.